-“A good time to keep your mouth shut is when you’re in deep water.”
-Keeping our mouth shut can sometimes be wise, but do we always apply that wisdom when we should?
+It has been said, “A good time to keep your mouth shut is when you’re in deep water.”
+Keeping our mouth shut can sometimes be wise.
+But do we apply that wisdom when we should?
 Sometimes it is wise to say something.
 Other times it is wise to just let it go and say no more.

-I’m reminded of a little dog we had a number of years ago named “Troubles.”
-She was a menacing little dog… cute, but often naughty and brought “troubles” into our lives at random times.
+We’re reminded of a little dog we had a number of years ago named “Troubles.”
+She was a menacing little dog… cute, but often naughty.
+This little dog brought “troubles” into our lives at random times.
 She lived out her name very well.

-One thing I remember well about her is that she could not allow anyone to have the last word if she was reprimanded.
-If she barked when she shouldn’t and we scolded her, she’d just have to give that last bark.
-No matter how many times we’d try to have the last word she’d follow through with that last yip.
+One thing we both remember about her is that she could not allow anyone to have the last word if she was reprimanded.
+If she barked when she shouldn’t and we scolded her, she would just have to give that last bark.
+No matter how many times we’d try to stop her she’d follow through with that last yip.
 It didn’t matter if she would get in further trouble by doing this.
 She needed to let us know that she had the final say, not us.

 Insisting on Having the Last Word

-It goes along with the scripture that says, “A quarrelsome wife is like a constant dripping on a rainy day.
+This goes along with the scripture that says, “A quarrelsome wife is like a constant dripping on a rainy day.
 Restraining her is like restraining the wind or grasping oil with the hand.”
-(Proverbs 27:15-16) You can’t do it —no matter how hard you try.
+(Proverbs 27:15-16) You can’t do it—no matter how hard you try.
 Even though that scripture addresses wives, I’ve seen where husbands can be “drips,” as well.

 The following are a few things God’s word says to both wives and husbands.
-It concerns being wise and knowing when to stop the barking, or the talking (and I’m not referring to giving the silent treatment —another type of manipulation which doesn’t show wisdom being applied).
+It concerns being wise and knowing when to stop the barking, or the talking (whichever applies).

 • If anyone considers himself religious and yet does not keep a tight rein on his tongue, he deceives himself and his religion is worthless.
 (James 1:26)